h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Can you give an example of a pseudo class?
 Can you provide an example use case for a pseudo class?
 * What is the difference between a block level element and an inline element.
 Can you provide examples of each type of element?
 * What is the difference between CSS Grid and Flexbox?
 When would you use one over the other?
-* What's the difference between fixed, fluid and responsive layouts?
+* What is the difference between fixed, fluid and responsive layouts?